 We are the eighth largest retail distributor of propane and the largest retail distributor of home heating oil in the United States.
 Our propane operations serve customers in the Midwest and Northeast regions, Florida and Georgia, and our home heating oil operations serve customers in the Northeast and Mid-Atlantic regions.
-Through our controlling interest in Total Gas & Electric, we are an independent reseller of electricity and natural gas to residential homeowners in deregulated energy markets primarily in the Northeast and Mid-Atlantic regions.
+Through our 80% controlling interest in Total Gas & Electric, we are an independent reseller of natural gas and electricity to residential homeowners in deregulated energy markets primarily in the Northeast and Mid-Atlantic regions.